 This field is primarily for use in between-scheme recovery processing and this field will not be stored in the EDB.
-More information about handling this, and the next two, fields in the data submission process is given in Chapter 9
+More information about handling this, and the next two, fields in the data submission process is given in

 The place name can be written in the normal format which can include commas to separate the various levels.
-Under no circumstances must the pipe character "I be used anywhere within this field.
+Under no circumstances must the pipe character'| be used anywhere within this field.

 For exchanging data between schemes during recovery processing, it is helpful if place names with more than one level give the widest level first.
+The levels should be separated by semi-colons.